eing/eing.github.io/_posts/2016-02-29-Git-Pre-Commit-Hooks-Part2.markdown

 Other examples for coverage-check (instead of "85" in the example above) are
 <ul>
 <li>"perFile:85,80,90", meaning that each source file must have at least 85% of line coverage, at least 70% branch coverage and at least 90% of data coverage </li>
-<li>"package:85,80,90", has similar thresholds as above except that it is applied to source files in a given package, including sub-packages.
+<li>"package:85,80,90", has similar thresholds as above except that it is applied to source files in a given package, including sub-packages.</li>
 </ul>

 Finally, these are the dependencies I use along with the plugins.